jcvignoli/lumiere-movies/src/README.txt

 More flexibility for the auto title widget users: You can now prevent a post from displaying the auto title widget by ticking in the post edition's the Lumiere option "Deactivate autowidget for this post".

 == Upgrade Notice ==

+= 4.3.3 =

+If you automatically refresh the cache, make sure to deactivate then reactivate the option in Lumière admin.

 = 4.3.2 =